-Dénia is a small city, which makes it easy to get around on foot either to explore the main attractions or enjoy shopping and dining.
+Dénia is a small city, making it easy to get around on foot either to explore the main attractions or enjoy shopping and dining.
 The port is also easily accessible on foot from the city center, but there’s also a boat taking passengers to the Baleària terminal.

-There are also taxis at the bus and train stations, the port and major points of interest.
-If you prefer public transport, you can use the local buses operated by Denibus.
-Standard bus tickets are €1.5.
+You can find taxis at the bus and train stations, the port and major points of interest.
+If you prefer public transport, you can use the local buses, operated by Denibus.
+Standard bus tickets cost €1.5.

 As for people with disabilities, there are adequate services available to assist with transportation, such as adapted taxis and wheelchair rental.
 Here’s more info about getting around Dénia for people with reduced mobility.

-Tip: many visitors rent bicycles or Segways to explore Dénia.
+Tip: many visitors rent bicycles or Segways to explore Dénia at their own pace.
 You can find Segways next to the Toy Museum and bicycles at different spots around the city.

 A Baleària ferry at the port of Dénia